JumaJuiceTime/TheHundredSaints/Classes/Klerikos.md

   * **Armour:** Any, including shields (except arcane or fairy magic armour)
   * **Weapons:** Any (except arcane or fairy magic weapons)

-Clerics are members of an order of holy warriors sworn to the service of the Pluritine Church.
+Klerikos are members of an order of holy warriors sworn to the service of the Pluritine Church.
 They are organised in a strict religious hierarchy, under the command of higher-ranking Church officials.
-Player Character clerics are typically granted a writ of self-determination, allowing them to roam freely and carry out the will of God as they see fit.
+Player Character klerikos are typically granted a writ of self-determination, allowing them to roam freely and carry out the will of God as they see fit.

 ==== Restrictions ====

-**Alignment:** As servants of the Church, clerics must be Lawful or Neutral.
+**Alignment:** As servants of the Church, klerikos must be Lawful or Neutral.

-**Falling from grace:** Clerics must be faithful to the tenets of their order (see Cleric Tenets).
+**Falling from grace:** Klerikos must be faithful to the tenets of their order (see Klerikos Tenets).
 A cleric who transgresses or becomes Chaotic falls from grace and loses the ability to pray for spells.
 The Referee may allow the character to perform a quest of atonement in order to regain favour.

-**Kindred:** Only mortals are trained as clerics—fairies and demi-fey have no spiritual connection with the deities of mortals.

-**Magic armaments:** Clerics are forbidden to use magic weapons, armour, and shields of arcane or fairy origin.
+**Magic armaments:** Klerikos are forbidden to use magic weapons, armour, and shields of arcane or otherworldy origin.
 They may only use holy magic armaments.

 ==== Starting Equipment ====